Which BI tool is suitable for what?

 Associative Engine: Very good for exploratory analyses, quick pattern recognition.

-Strong self-service analysis for departments.
+Strong self-service analysis for business departments.

 Good scalability and governance options.

-Unusual analysis paradigm: One has to relearn.
+Unusual analytical paradigm: One has to adjust.

-Platform setup & governance require data/BI roles.
+Platform setup & governance require Data/BI roles.

 Conclusion – suitable for:

-Teams that work a lot exploratively (e.g., Sales, Operations) and frequently ask questions like: “What affects what?” instead of just looking at static reports.
+Teams that work a lot exploratively (e.g. Sales, Operations) and frequently ask questions like: “What affects what?” instead of just looking at static reports.

 4) Looker (Google Cloud)